IDOP echo Logo

 International Day of Pink has one purpose, to create a more inclusive and diverse world.
 They do this by encouraging young people to challenge social norms, ask more of their educators, and stand up against bullying towards their 2SLGBTQIA+ peers.

-IDOP Guest Speakers 2025
+IDOP 2026 Speakers

 Please Donate